ysdn2019/Graduates-List/graduates/kiana-shavalier.md

 ---
 path: /work/the-first-day-of-the-rest-of-your-life
 graduate: Kiana Shavalier
-mainimg: /assets/work/shavalier_kiana_project3_web_main.jpg
+cover: /assets/work/shavalier_kiana_project3_web_main.jpg
-thumbnailimg: /assets/work/shavalier_kiana_project3_web_thumbnail.jpg
+thumbnail: /assets/work/shavalier_kiana_project3_web_thumbnail.jpg
 title: The First Day of the Rest of Your Life
 groupmembers:
-fields: Book Design, Interactive, Print
+category: Book Design, Interactive, Print
 mediumdimensions: book, 5 1/4in by 7 1/4in
 description: This project is currently a work-in-progress.
 The First Day is a Select-Your-Own-Story book that employs design to manipulate your experience as you choose your way through the story.
 The book accompanies my other project in attempting to visualize cognitive biases with design.
 (The most updated version is on my site!)
 digitallink: